Koshechkin shuts out Czechs to put Russians in Olympic final

 Playing in front of raucous, flag-waving fans as they have all tournament, the favored Russians were not overly powerful but certainly as opportunistic as they were in a 4-0 victory over the United States in group play.
 They scored only twice on 19 shots against Czech goalie Pavel Francouz and Koshechkin did the rest.

-Koshechkin improved to 3-1-0 after getting the nod to start over NHL prospects Ilya Sorokin and Igor Shestyorkin and will almost certainly start the final Sunday against either Canada or Germany, who play late Friday in the other semifinal.
+Koshechkin improved to 3-1-0 with a 1.08 goals-against average and .951 save percentage after getting the nod as the No. 1 goalie over NHL prospects Ilya Sorokin and Igor Shestyorkin.
+He’ll almost certainly start the final Sunday against Germany.

-With teammates mostly clearing the way in front of him to let him see the puck, Koshechkin made save after save look routine in eliminating the hard-working Czechs.
+With teammates mostly clearing the way in front of him to let him see the puck, Koshechkin made save after save appear routine in beating the hard-working Czechs.

 ”He’s been our best player this tournament,” Grigorenko said. ”He’s been playing (almost) every game and he’s just making a lot of saves.
 He made some huge saves tonight, and he was good.”